Cinnamon is an exotic spice with surprising health benefits

 In fact, legend has it that a drop of cinnamon oil rubbed onto the genitals is surprisingly useful in producing powerful sexual stimulation.
 But if you choose to experiment with this application, please use the oil sparingly.
 Because as I said, the warming spices produce heat!
 If you have any allergies, check with a doctor before applying cinnamon oil to your body.

-Benefits of cinnamon to overall health
+How cinnamon can benefit overall health

 There are so many reported health benefits of cinnamon beyond what it can do to support sexual health.
 So if you’re wondering, “What is cinnamon good for?” beyond potentially improving sexual performance, here’s a look at some other great benefits cinnamon may offer.